 HTTP 200

-Inline credentials are easy to copy into notes, shell history, and terminal scrollback, so use this form for short local tests rather than long-lived automation.
+Inline credentials are easy to copy into notes, shell history, terminal scrollback, and process listings, so use this form for short local tests rather than long-lived automation.

 Enter host password for user 'OPS\svc-report-readonly':